JustinPatenaude/balticathletics/promotions.md

     - 5 available

 ---
+Welcome to our promo page!!

-All promotional products are also sorted by [product category here](https://balticathletics.com/products/) in addition to this master list.
-If you are looking for a particular sport this is the best way to go.
+All products are also sorted by [product category](https://balticathletics.com/products/) in addition to this master list.
+If you are looking for a particular sport this is the best way to look.

-These promotional products have no additional shipping charges and are "in stock".
+These products have no additional shipping charges and are in stock in our warehouse.